EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 **DATA SOURCE 1 -- The Ad Networks: Providing top of the funnel data** To start the process of acquiring users, we give money to a variety of ad networks:

+ - Facebook
+ - Pinterest
+ - Google
+ - Apple Search Ads
+ - Snapchat (coming soon)

-, and each of these networks individually reports their top of the funnel metrics split out by Campaign/Ad-set/ad:
+Each of these networks individually reports their top of the funnel metrics split out by Campaign/Ad-set/ad:

 Here's essentially what they provide:
  - Date